-SBA Directives on the Independence of Financial Research (2018) Adjustment Status: Adjustment of the guidelines of the Swiss Bankers Association recognised by FINMA as a minimum standard.
-6 NEW FINMA circular 'Consolidated supervision under the BA and FinIA' Publication of new circular Status: Consultation until 1 November 2024 → Expected entry into force: Mid 2025 • Documentation of the current practice of consolidated supervision of financial groups under the Banking Act (BA) and FinIA, with clarifications and specifications in selected key areas from a supervisory perspective • Economic perspective of an institution relevant for consolidated supervision, not legal form Broad definition of business activity ("provision and brokerage of financial services"); Links between the entities involved: existence of an economic unit (e.g., control via majority shareholding; legal obligation to provide assistance; de facto obligation to provide assistance).
-Special purpose vehicles (e.g. SPVs) must also be included.
-Principle of proportionality: preventive isolation measures instead of consolidated supervision in exceptional cases, e.g. ring fencing, especially if the institution is part of a foreign financial group.
-Listing of group-wide qualitative requirements (organization, ICS, risk management, guarantee requirements, separation of management/board of directors, independent audit firm) and quantitative requirements (capital adequacy, risk diversification, liquidity and accounting requirements).
-Exceptions only for quantitative requirements for marginal group companies, with assessment per individual requirement.
-FINMA guidance 08/2023 Staking Status: → Published on 20 December 2023 Regulation of various legal interpretation issues related to staking services in the custody of crypto- based assets.
+→ Entry into force: 1 July 2025

+- Documentation of the current practice of consolidated supervision of financial groups under the Banking Act (BA) and FinIA, with clarifications and specifications in selected key areas from a supervisory perspective - Economic perspective of an institution relevant for consolidated supervision, not legal form - Broad definition of business activity ("provision and brokerage of financial services"); - Links between the entities involved: existence of an economic unit (e.g., control via majority shareholding; legal obligation to provide assistance; de facto obligation to provide assistance).
+Special purpose vehicles (e.g. SPVs) must also be included - Principle of proportionality: preventive isolation measures instead of consolidated supervision in exceptional cases, e.g. ring fencing, especially if the institution is part of a foreign financial group. - The specific implications of consolidated supervision are based on the provisions of the Banking Ordinance (Art.
+24 BO).
+The requirements listed in the circular can be grouped according to quantitative and qualitative aspects, the latter including, for example, elements of corporate governance at group level. - The circular formalizes current practice.
+This also provides an opportunity to clarify older consolidation structures directly with FINMA.

+FINMA guidance 08/2023 | Staking

+Status: → Published on 20 December 2023

-• Overview of risks and risk mitigation measures for various variants of staking crypto-based assets.
+- Regulation of various legal interpretation issues related to staking services in the custody of cryptobased assets. - · Overview of risks and risk mitigation measures for various variants of staking crypto-based assets.

-FINMA guidance 06/2024 Risks and requirements for stablecoin issuers and guaranteeing banks
+FINMA guidance 06/2024 | Risks and requirements for stablecoin issuers and guaranteeing banks